A-deLuna/AoC/2023/d05/README.md

 after an error.
 We run into this when trying to parse the new lines and text after the last number in a line.
 It's not super intuitive but it sort of makes sense that input streams preserve state that allows callers to inspect the last error encountered when parsing.

+### Int types
+Got surprised by the input file containing numbers that don't fit in an `int`.
+Should get into the habit of using `int64_t` or defining a type alias.